Skip to content

 • [ ] Understand the caching advantages of directory_entry

-• [ ] Write a file searcher with filter conditions
+• [ ] Write file searchers with filtering conditions

 • [ ] Handle permission errors and other exceptions during traversal